Law (Scots) - Accelerated Graduate Entry LLB

 School of Humanities, Social Sciences and Law

-This programme allows graduates with a degree in any area, to complete a Scots Law degree in two years, instead of four.
+This course allows graduates with a degree in any area, to complete a Scots Law degree in two years, instead of four.

 Choose from a range of options.
-This course is recognised by the Law Society of Scotland and the Faculty of Advocates, who regulate the profession in Scotland.
+This course is recognised by the Law Society of Scotland and the Faculty of Advocates, which regulate the profession in Scotland.

 Student societies